AlexxNica/stacki-kubernetes/README.md

 Then enable the pallets
 # stack enable pallet CentOS CentOS-Updates stacki-docker stacki-kubernetes

-You MUST disable the OS pallet:
+You MUST disable the OS pallet if you have it.

 # stack disable pallet os

 ```

 A pallet generally has both frontend and backend configuration.
-To get the frontend configuration to happen for a pallet that contains it.
-The stacki-kubernetes pallet needs to be run; however, the stacki-docker pallet should not be run.
-The stacki-docker pallet does double duty: it provides docker for stacki-kubernetes, and it can be used without stacki-kubernetes.
+To get the frontend configuration to happen for a pallet that contains it, the stacki-kubernetes pallet needs to be run; however, ***the stacki-docker pallet should not be run.*** The stacki-docker pallet does double duty: it provides docker for stacki-kubernetes, and it can be used without stacki-kubernetes.
 You only run the stacki-docker pallet if it is NOT being used with stacki-kubernetes.

 Did you get that.
 Let me say it again, only louder.

-*** Do not run the stacki-docker pallet ***
+*** Do not run the stacki-docker pallet! ***

 But you should run the stacki-kubernetes pallet, like this: